Psalm 38: Catholic Church

 From around AD 530, this Psalm was traditionally sung in monasteries during matins on Mondays, according to the Rule of St. Benedict.
 Since reform of the Office of Readings after Vatican II, Psalm 37 is now recited during the liturgy of the hours on Friday in the second week of the four-weekly cycle of liturgical prayers.

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the eighth day of the month.
+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the eighth day of the month, as well as at Mattins on Ash Wednesday.

 Ethiopian Orthodox Tewahedo Church

 Verse 1 (which is almost identical to verse 1 of Psalm 6) is quoted in chapter 6 of 1 Meqabyan, a book considered canonical by this church.

 Musical settings

 Musical settings of Psalm 38 include: